 Leadership – Individuals should promote and support these principles by leadership and example.

-1.6 In support of these principles, the JCC must be impartial and honest in the way that it fulfils its duties.
+1.7 In support of these principles, the JCC must be impartial and honest in the way that it fulfils its duties.
 The JCC must remain beyond suspicion at all times.
-The JCC, and its members, will achieve the “Seven Principles” above by:
+The JCC, and its members, will achieve the “Seven Principles” set out above by:

 Ensuring that the interests of patients remain paramount;